w-ndscar/KB_Articles/KB/Windows Docs/Clone SSD (SATA) to NVMe.md

 3. On the Setup page, Click on **Repair your computer** option
 4. Then select Troubleshoot -> Advanced Options -> **Command Prompt**
 5. Then type the command: `mbr2gpt /disk:0 /validate`
 6. If the validation fails with the error: "Disk layout validation failed", Refer **Step 1.1**
+7. If the validation fails with the error: "Cannot find OS partition(s) for disk 0", Refer **Step 4.1**
-7. After the validation succeeds, enter the command: `mbr2gpt /disk:0 /convert`.
+8. After the validation succeeds, enter the command: `mbr2gpt /disk:0 /convert`.
 This will convert the disk to GPT
-8. Then close the command prompt an go to Troubleshoot -> Advanced Options again and select **Startup Repair**.
+9. Then close the command prompt an go to Troubleshoot -> Advanced Options again and select **Startup Repair**.
 This will clear the errors on EFI, if there are any.

 **For Linux**:

 Please refer to the first answer by sancho.s in the following post on Stack Exchange.
 [Convert MBR to GPT](https://askubuntu.com/questions/1314111/convert-mbr-partition-to-gpt-without-data-loss)

+###### Step 4.1 Troubleshooting the MBR2GPT error

+If the error: "Cannot find OS partition(s) for disk 0", do the following
+1. Boot into the OS
+2. Open Disk Manager (Run -> diskmgmt.msc)
+3. Right on the OS Partition (mostly C: Drive) and select **Mark Partition as Active**
+4. Open Command Prompt as an administrator and type the following command
+5. `bcdboot C:\Windows /s C:`
+6. Replace the OS drive letter if its different from C:

 ***